erkyrath/quixe/README.txt

 - 2.1.### (###)
   - Adopt GlkOte's new timer API (no change in behavior).
+  - Change to how whitespace is displayed (ditto).
   - Test localStorage functionality; if not available, fall back to Javascript memory.